bwssytems/ha-bridge/README.md

 This setting is the time used in between button presses when there is multiple buttons in a button device.
 It also controls the time between multiple items in a custom device call.
 This is defaulted to 100ms and the number represents milliseconds (1000 milliseconds = 1 second).
 #### Log Messages to Buffer
 This controls how many log messages will be kept and displayed on the log tab.
 This does not affect what is written to the standard output for logging.
 The default is 512.
 Changing this will incur more memory usage of the process.
+#### UPNP Strict Handling
+Upnp has been set to be very specific as to respond as a Hue.
+There may be a need to make this response a little more open for other devices that may want to find the ha-bridge.
+The default is to be strict which is set as true.
 #### Trace UPNP Calls
 Turn on tracing for upnp discovery messages to the log.
 The default is false.
 #### My Echo URL